Smile-SA/fast-archetype/fast-archetype-twitterbootstrap/src/main/resources/archetype-resources/README.md

 CSS are generated into target/generated-html/v1/css-generated (it can be modified into pom.xml).

 If you prefer to use less.js to avoid CSS generation :
-- to your skeleton.html, add :
+- into your skeleton.html, add :
 	<link rel="stylesheet/less" href="v1/less/bootstrap.less" />
 	<script src="lesscss/less-1.3.3.min.js"></script>